-7 Reasons to Visit Newport, RI in the Winter | Newport Buzz
+7 Reasons to Visit Newport, RI in the Winter - Newport Buzz

 https://twitter.com/frontdoorproj

-Newport tips:
+Newport Tips

-If you’re looking for some great spots to dine, we recommend hitting up local favorites such as ,LaForge Casino Restaurant (piano bar every Friday and Saturday night), Scarpetta, and Tavern on Broadway!
+If you’re looking for some great spots to dine, we recommend hitting up local favorites such as Tavern on Broadway with their Buck-A-Shuck Wednesdays, The Fifth Element, or The Deck on Waites Wharf, the perfect waterfront dining destination with live music Thursday – Sunday.

+Want to dine where Newport eats?
+Head on down Bellevue Avenue and visit La Forge Casino Restaurant.
+The La Forge Casino Restaurant has served the community as a famous local establishment for years.
+Located on the grounds of the International Tennis Hall of Fame, La Forge has long been a local staple providing a menu, style, and friendly atmosphere that reflects our commitment to an exceptional dining experience.

+Looking for our amazing food trucks?
+Check out the Amazo Pizza & Gelato truck, the La Costa Lobster & Tacos truck, the Cluck Truck!

 Party: